Global Scholars 2017 Travel Opportunities Presentation (Date Change)

 Aw man, I know it stings.

-There are a million things that people like me, old people, will say to you.
+There are a million things that people like me, old people,

 You played your hearts out.